nodepa/seedlingo/docs/content/content-spec.md

 `Explanation`.

-It is currently not possible to specify either ExplanationMatching or ExplanationMultipleChoice; Seedling will randomly choose to present an Explanation-exercise as either an ExplanationMatching-exercise or an ExplanationMultipleChoice-exercise.
+It is currently not possible to specify either ExplanationMatching or ExplanationMultipleChoice; Seedlingo will randomly choose to present an Explanation-exercise as either an ExplanationMatching-exercise or an ExplanationMultipleChoice-exercise.